peggyo/tmp/Project steps.md

 * *local$*`ssh root@[IP]`

 2. Clone your assignment repository.
 Go to Github in a browser and select the repository.
 Use the 'Clone or Download' button and copy the SSH Setting.
-Paste it in at the command prompt on DO, usually at the root of your droplet, and press return to execute it.
+Paste it in at the command prompt on DO, usually at the root of your droplet, as an argument to ***git clone***.
 This will pull a copy of your project source code to Digital Ocean.
 Example:

 * *DO#*`git clone git@github.com:HarvardDCENode/assignment-X-description-yourname.git`

 3. Open the port you use for the assignment so the server will allow access.
 (Note: If you have previously opened this port you may not need to repeat this step.
-If you have another assignment app that is still listening on that port, you must either stop that app, or open a different port number.)
+If you have another assignment app that is still listening on that port, you must either stop that app, or open a different port number.
+If that app is not yet graded, change your app to use a different port, and open that new port.)

 - *DO#*`sudo ufw allow 8080`

 4. Navigate to your assignment directory:

--*DO#*`cd assignment-X-description-yourname`  // where assignment-X... is the name of your folder.
+- *DO#*`cd assignment-X-description-yourname`  // where assignment-X... is the name of your folder.

 ## Starting your Application: